mid-kid/devkitpro-tool-packages/README.md

 - `pacman-packages/devkitppc/devkitppc-rules`
 - `pacman-packages/devkita64/devkita64-rules`

 Once that's done, the compiler will work as-is.
-However, most programs will require some libraries to compile properly.
+However, most programs and portlibs (ported libraries in `pacman-packages`) will require some libraries to compile properly, depending on your platform.
+Here's some examples:
+- `pacman-packages/libgba` (gba)
+- `pacman-packages/libmirko` (gp32)
+- `pacman-packages/gp2x/liborcus` (gp2x)
+- `pacman-packages/libnds` (nds, required for portlibs), as well as `pacman-packages/default-arm7` for building any ROM.
+- `pacman-packages/libctru` (3ds, required for portlibs)
+- `pacman-packages/libogc` (gc/wii, required for portlibs)
+- `wut-packages/wut` (wiiu, required for portlibs)
+- `pacman-packages/libnx` (switch, required for portlibs)

 If you're not familiar with the library ecosystem of the platform you're building for, you'll probably want to run `grep -rw <group>` in the `pacman-packages` repository to find out about the common libraries for your platform. `<group>` can be any of:
 - `gba-dev`
 - `gp32-dev`
 - `nds-dev`